This topic applies to both Dynamics 365 for Finance and Operations and to Dynamics 365 for Retail.

 - Tag counting

 When you use an inventory movement journal, you can add cost to an item when you add inventory, but you must manually allocate the additional cost to a particular general ledger account by specifying a general ledger offset account when you create the journal.
-This inventory journal type is useful if you want to expense an item against a different department, or if you want to remove items from inventory for expense purposes.
+This inventory journal type is useful if you want to overwrite the default posting accounts.

 When you use an inventory adjustment journal, you can add cost to an item when you add inventory.
 The additional cost is automatically posted to a specific general ledger account, based on the setup of the item group posting profile.
 Use this inventory journal type to update gains and losses to inventory quantities when the item should keep its default general ledger offset account.
 When you post an inventory adjustment journal, an inventory receipt or issue is posted, the inventory values are changed, and ledger transactions are created.